sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 # Lab 5: Implementing and configuring virtualization in Windows Server

+In this Hands-On-Lab, you will learn how to implement and configure virtualization in Windows Server.
+You will set up and manage Hyper-V, create and configure virtual machines, and optimize virtual environments to improve performance and security.

 ## Lab scenario

 Contoso is a global engineering and manufacturing company with its head office in Seattle, USA.
 An IT office and data center are in Seattle to support the Seattle location and other locations.
 Contoso recently deployed a Windows Server server and client infrastructure.